relieved

 Spanish

-How common is "relieve"?
+How common is "relieved"?

 Definitions